bayomim/C-HTS/README.md

 The code is documented in general.
 Each class and each method has a full explanation on what it really does.

-Please cite our paper if you publish material based on this dataset.
+Please cite our paper if you publish material based on this code or dataset.

     @InProceedings{BAYOMI18.806,
     author = {Mostafa Bayomi and Seamus Lawless},